neoforged/.github/primers/26.2/index.md

         - `isClosed` is removed
         - `writeTimestamp` - Writes the timestamp to the pool at the given index.
         - `setVertexBuffer` now takes in a `GpuBufferSlice` instead of a `GpuBuffer`
-        - `drawIndexed` parameter order for the five `int`s are as follows: the index count, instance count, first index, vertex offset / base vertex, and the first instance for fetching vertex attributes
+        - `drawIndexed` parameter order for the five `int`s are as follows: the index count, instance count, first index, vertex offset / base vertex, and the first instance for fetching vertex attributes (new)
         - `drawIndexedIndirect` - Draws the indexed data to the buffer using the indirect API.
-        - `draw` parameter order for the four `int`s are as follows: the vertex count, instance count, first vertex, and the first instance for fetching vertex attributes
+        - `draw` parameter order for the four `int`s are as follows: the vertex count, instance count, first vertex, and the first instance for fetching vertex attributes (new)
         - `drawIndirect` - Draws the vertex data to the buffer using the indirect API.
         - `multiDrawIndexed` - Draws the indexed data using an interleaved multi-draw call.
         - `multiDraw` - Draws the vertex data using an interleaved multi-draw call.